What is a coffee enema, why to do them, health benefits, what equipment you need, what coffee and water to use, how to do them, and contraindications.

 Use coffee is that is organic and free of mold and pesticides.
 High palmitic and caffeine content is preferred.
 Please DO NOT use conventional coffee.
 You do not want to introduce pesticides and mold into the colon.

-One of my favorite brands is SA Wilson Gold Roast Coffee, because it is 48% higher in caffeine and 87% higher in palmitic acid the regular coffee.
+SA Wilson Gold Roast Coffee is very populra with coffee enema users as it is 48% higher in caffeine and 87% higher in palmitic acid the regular coffee.
 I do have to say that this coffee is STRONG, and I don’t recommend using it if you are doing multiple coffee enemas a week during a protocol.
 It can be too much, IMHO.
 But for weekly/monthly maintenance coffee enemas, this is a great choice.

 How much coffee to use